coraliewilliams/splitref/README.md

-# Split Rayyan reference list
+# Split reference list helper for Rayyan

-Functions to randomly select and split a list of references from an exported Rayyan project for a pilot assessment or for a collaborative Rayyan project.
+Functions to randomly select and split a list of references from an exported Rayyan project (https://rayyan.ai/) for a pilot assessment or for a collaborative Rayyan project.